Youth Volunteer Vacations

 Shared-identity trips (New and returning youth with specific identities)

 WTA knows that significant barriers, including lack of representation, have kept many people from hiking and camping.
 Our shared-identity trips are a fun and inclusive introduction to camping, trail work, hiking and the WTA community where youth have their identities recognized and celebrated.
 In 2023, WTA will be offering the following shared-identity trips: All Girls Crew and LGBTQ+ Crew.

 - When volunteers sign up for a youth volunteer vacation, they make a commitment to spend the entire week with the crew.

 - Everyone on the crew is expected to act in a cooperative and respectful manner toward each other.
 Conduct that is disruptive will not be tolerated, and anyone engaging in such conduct may be required to leave the trip.
 Number of service hours awarded is dependent on positive behavior.
 WTA reserves the right to reduce the number of service hours youth are awarded based on the youth's behavior.

-- Crew leaders and volunteers must wear boots, gloves, hard hats, shirts with sleeves (long-sleeved shirts are optional but encouraged depending on project) and long pants while working.
+- Crew leaders and volunteers must wear sturdy closed-toe shoes, gloves, hard hats, shirts with sleeves (long-sleeved shirts are optional but encouraged depending on project) and long pants while working.

 - Once signed in, youth volunteers are not allowed to drive motor vehicles.
 If a youth has driven themself to the meeting spot for the trip, the crew leader will collect the keys on arrival day and return the keys on day of departure.

-- The use of innappropriate language is unacceptable, and must be controlled.
+- The use of inappropriate language is unacceptable, and must be avoided.

 - Volunteers must notify a crew leader before separating from the group or leaving the camp area.